rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > TODO should we ask if people develop for cross-platform vs a specific platform?
 > **TODO** YES - see draft q below

+### On the primary machine you compile Rust code on, how many logical CPU threads do you have?

+Please count logical CPUs here, not cores or sockets.
+To get this number on Linux, run `nproc`; on macOS, run `sysctl -n hw.ncpu`; on Windows, run `echo %NUMBER_OF_PROCESSORS%`.

 ### Do you tend to develop for cross-platform or single platforms?

 - Cross-platform